citizen428/unsavory/README.md

 ## Warning

-Any link that returns an HTTP status code of 404 will be deleted without warning.
+Any link that returns an HTTP status code of 404 or 410 will be deleted without warning.
 There's no undo, use at your own risk!

 ## Todo